 Annual Progress Assessment*

-The Annual Progress Assessment (APA) consists of both a student self-appraisal and a written faculty appraisal which serves as an important tool to foster communication between faculty and students.
+The Annual Progress Assessment (APA) consists of both a student self-appraisal and a written faculty appraisal, which serves as an important tool to foster communication between faculty and students.
 At its core, the APA is meant to benefit both students and faculty by ensuring clear communication, the aligning of expectations, and accountability for meeting these expectations.
-It is not meant to be punitive towards the student, nor a needless bureaucratic task for faculty.

 Annual Progress Assessment process: